fani-lab/OpeNTF/readme.md

-# ``GNN Transferred OpeNTF``: An Open-Source Neural Team Formation Benchmark Library Enhanced by Transfer Learning with Graph Neural Networks
+# ``GNN Transferred vs. End-to-End OpeNTF``: An Open-Source Neural Team Formation Benchmark Library Enhanced by Graph Neural Networks
 Formation of a competent team with skillful experts to achieve success in a project is a crucial task.
-The Neural team recommenders by researchers have shown unprecedented success over tediously computational methods in the past.
-With the recent progress in this line of research, the neural team recommenders now employ transferred graph representation learning to surpass any previous methods in forming expert teams that are almost surely successful in completing the specific task in question.
+Neural team recommenders have shown unprecedented success over tediously computational methods in the past.
+With the recent progress in this line of research, the neural team recommenders now employ graph representation learning to surpass any previous methods in forming expert teams that are almost surely successful in completing the specific task in question.
 These models treat the problem as an expert recommendation task, where the required skills' dense vector representations are derived from a graph neural network applied to a collaboration graph.
 However, there has not been a systematic comparative study on the effects of (1) the structure of the collaboration graph,
-(2) the node representation learning technique, and (3) the architecture of the final neural recommender on the effectiveness of the recommended teams.
+(2) the node representation learning technique,
+(3) the architecture of the final neural recommender on the effectiveness of the recommended teams, and (4) the end-to-end link prediction in the collaborative graph as the final neural recommender.

 We previously released OpeNTF, an open-source framework hosting canonical neural models as the cutting-edge class of approaches, along with large-scale training datasets from varying domains.
-In this paper, we augment the neural benchmark with transfer learning from GNN methods.
-This encompasses two types of heterogeneous collaboration graphs representing skill-expert and skill-team-expert connections and seven graph representation learning techniques (GNN and Random Walk based) to obtain dense vector representations of skills for both variational and non-variational neural recommenders.
+In this paper, we augment the neural benchmark with transfer and end-to-end learning from GNN methods.
+This encompasses two types of heterogeneous collaboration graphs representing skill-expert and skill-team-expert connections and seven graph representation learning techniques (GNN and Random Walk-based).

 <table border=0>